alex-bellon/wikipedia/README.md

 - [Adventure playground](https://en.wikipedia.org/wiki/Adventure_playground) - a specific type of playground for children.
 Adventure playgrounds can take many forms, ranging from "natural playgrounds" to "junk playgrounds", and are typically defined by an ethos of unrestricted play, the presence of playworkers (or "wardens"), and the absence of adult-manufactured or rigid play-structures.
 - [Ampelmaennchen](https://en.wikipedia.org/wiki/Ampelm%C3%A4nnchen) - is the symbol shown on pedestrian signals in Germany.
 - [Archimedes' Screw](https://en.wikipedia.org/wiki/Archimedes'_screw) -  is a machine used for transferring water from a low-lying body of water into irrigation ditches.
+- [Auxetics](https://en.wikipedia.org/wiki/Auxetics) - structures or materials that have a negative Poisson's ratio.
+When stretched, they become thicker perpendicular to the applied force.
 - [Bread dildo](https://en.wikipedia.org/wiki/Bread_dildo) - a dildo prepared using bread, allegedly made in the Greco-Roman era around 2,000 years ago.
 - [Camouflage passport](https://en.wikipedia.org/wiki/Camouflage_passport) - a document, designed to look like a real passport, issued in the name of a non-existent country or entity.
 - [Christmas Bullet](https://en.wikipedia.org/wiki/Christmas_Bullet) - an American single-seat cantilever wing biplane.
 It is considered by many to be among the worst aircraft ever constructed.